Whittlesey: Geography

 Whittlesey is between Peterborough, 6 mi to the west, and March, 11 mi to the east.
 It is bordered to the north by the River Nene and to the south by Whittlesey Dyke.
 Historically, it was connected with Peterborough and March by the Roman Fen Causeway of the first century CE, a route roughly followed by the modern A605.

 To the north of Whittlesey is a recorded Ramsar site, a protected wetland.
 There is also Morton's Leam, which is an SSSI of notable diversity.
 To the south-east is Lattersey Nature Reserve.

 Transport

-Whittlesea railway station, using the town's alternative spelling, is on the Ely to Peterborough Line; it is served by direct trains to Cambridge, Birmingham New Street, Liverpool Lime Street, Leicester, Stansted Airport, Ely, Ipswich and Peterborough.
-Services are operated by CrossCountry and East Midlands Railway.
+Whittlesea railway station, using the town's alternative spelling, is on the Ely to Peterborough Line, also known as the Hereward Line; it is served by direct trains to Cambridge, Ely, Ipswich and Peterborough.
+Services are operated by Greater Anglia.

-Bus services in the area are operated by Stagecoach East.
-Routes link the town with Peterborough, Chatteris, March, Ramsey and Yaxley.
+Bus services in the area are operated by Dews Coaches.

 Whittlesey town centre hosts the annual Fenland BusFest event.
 It is one of the area's most popular vintage vehicle gatherings.